GIS Design Essentials

 - Products - What outputs from the system are needed?

 Those are a few of the key bits, anyway.
 I am sure you can think of others (or elaborate on the short definitions I've given here).

 The basic design process we'll focus on in this course is outlined in the graphic below.
 This depiction of the design process has four key stages, each of which is influenced in part by some sort of evaluation activity.

-Implementation is the final phase of work that combines results from the previous design phases and results in execution of the complete, refined project.
+- Implementation is the final phase of work that combines results from the previous design phases and results in the execution of the complete, refined project.

 Robinson, et al. (2005) presents this process as a reflection of the design process based on past research on the design and evaluation of tools for GIS and Geographic Visualization.
 There are, no doubt, plenty of other conceptualizations of design that are worth checking out, too - so fire up Google and do a bit of looking around if you're curious.